 Luray Caverns

 Luray Caverns is one of the largest cavern systems in the United States.
 It was discovered in 1878, and since then, it has captivated visitors with its stunning formations, including stalactites, stalagmites, and mirrored aqua blue pools.
+It feels like you’ve walked into a brand new planet down there.

 showcases Luray caverns with pool of water at bottom